Atmospheric Physics and Chemistry Group (APCG)

 Jacoline van Es

-My project is part of the Paris-horizon project.
-This is a European project, focussing on several climate forcers.
-It performs all kind of measurements and models to improve the inventories of the greenhouse gasses.
 Methane (CH4) is becoming an increasingly interesting greenhouse gas.
-It is only 2 parts per million (ppm) in the air, but due to methanes strong global warming potential (GWP), it is the second most important greenhouse gas after CO2.
-This makes it relevent to reach the goals that were set by the Paris agreement and so for the overal paris project.
+It is only 2 parts per million (ppm) in the air, but due to methane's strong global warming potential (GWP), it is the second most important greenhouse gas after CO2.
+This makes it relevant to achieving the goals set by the Paris Agreement and for the overall Paris project.

-Methane is emitted by several sources, but after emission it is only one molecule.
-However, the different sources emit methane with a slightly different isotopic composistion.
-This makes that the sources can be separated via methane isotopic analysis.
-In my project I deploy a system that measure the isotopes of methane at several cites in Europe.
-We went to Cluj-Napoca, Romania for a 9-month campaign and will likely continue measurements at several other ICOS stations like: Monte Cimone (CMN) and Hegyhátsál (HUN).
+In my project, I deploy a system that measures the isotopes of methane at several sites across Europe.
+We conducted a 9-month measurement campaign in Cluj-Napoca, Romania, and will likely continue measurements at other ICOS stations such as Monte Cimone (CMN) and Hegyhátsál (HUN).

 Picture 1.
 The lab setup of the mobile system in Cluj-Napoca